Picture not described

 Overall winner: Is Chase better than Revolut?

 It’s pretty close between them.
-Both Revolut and Chase are competitive options if you want to open an account with a digital provider, and both offer apps to help you manage your money and stay on top of your spending.
+Both Revolut and Chase are competitive options if you want an app-based bank or e-money account that helps you manage your spending on the go.

-However, we’d say Chase definitely beats Revolut in terms of offering unlimited fee-free spending abroad and unlimited UK cash withdrawals.
-It also wins points for offering cashback and monthly interest on current account balances, linking to a savings account and having FSCS protection for your money.
+However, we’d say Chase definitely beats Revolut in terms of offering cashback, monthly interest on current account balances, a savings account, and FSCS protection.
+It is our overall winner.

 More guides on Finder